 Wear a helmet.
 If only to prevent skids on pavement, but also because your brain needs all the help it can get.
 Use MIPS or wavecel helmets that cushion the impact and help with rotating decelerations.
 Don’t attach heavy items to it, though a light can be a good idea.
 Put reflective stickers on the helmet or choose the fluorescent color scheme.

 Use a rear view mirror on your helmet.
 It takes a bit of getting used to, but being able to see behind you without contorting your body or diminishing your forward situational awareness is a huge upgrade.
+A mirror mounted on the handlebars also works but having to look down takes your attention away from the road around you.

 Film everything in front and behind with cameras that can detect crashes.
 A GoPro works in a pinch, but has limited battery life and no circular mode, so once the storage fills up, the recording stops.
 Try to find a camera made for crash documentation, like a dashcam for motorcycles.
 The Cycliq Fly cameras are made for bicycles, but I’ve had mixed results with them: the hardware is excellent but the firmware and app are lacking.